-8. Conclusions
+7. Conclusions

-Better statistical education of American practicing engineers will surely benefit the engineering community, universities, corporations, local, state and federal government, and the public at large.
-However, all these stake-holders must be prepared to underwrite the work required to bridge the education level of practicing engineers, if it is to occur at all.
+Better statistical education of practicing engineers will benefit engineers, universities, corporations, local, state and federal government, and the public at large.
+However, these stake-holders must be prepared to underwrite the work required to bridge the education level of practicing engineers, if it is to occur at all.
 The problem discussed here has a larger dimension than just statistical training.
-Many other engineering areas and even other careers face a similar situation, and perhaps would benefit from a similar solution.
+Many other engineering areas and careers face a similar situation, and perhaps would benefit from a similar solution.
 In general, terms, lifelong learning is the way of the future.
 For, as modern technology advances, careers require more extensive and interconnected knowledge.
 And the university by itself cannot provide all the knowledge that modern professionals will need, during their lives, in the short span of four years of an undergraduate.